Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Introduction

-\update{Sorption technologies, often sorbent (e.g., amines) or solvent-based (e.g., potassium hydroxide), can capture CO$_2$ through chemical adsorption and absorption processes, as applied in direct air capture (DAC)~\cite{sanz2016direct, custelcean2022direct}. } For DAC, the fraction of pollutant molecules removed upon contact with the surface, known as the \textit{removal efficiency}, ranges from $10^{-3}$ to $10^{0}$~\cite{soeherman2023overcoming}.
-However, this process requires substantial energy and involves high operational costs~\cite{mcqueen2020cost, mcqueen2021review}.
+\updateii{Sorption technologies include liquid solvent-based systems (e.g., aqueous amines or hydroxide solutions) and solid sorbent-based systems (e.g., amine-functionalised materials), which capture CO$_2$ through chemical absorption or adsorption, as used, for example, in direct air capture (DAC)~\cite{sanz2016direct, custelcean2022direct}.
+For DAC, the removal efficiency is defined as the fraction of CO$_2$ removed from the airflow during passage through the capture device.
+Reported values range from $10^{-3}$ to $10^{0}$ depending on the capture material, reactor configuration and operating conditions~\cite{soeherman2023overcoming}.} However, this process requires substantial energy and involves high operational costs~\cite{mcqueen2020cost, mcqueen2021review}.
 Membrane-based systems, which separate CO$_2$ through selectively permeable barriers, offer greater energy efficiency than DAC, but face challenges related to initial costs and scalability~\cite{luis2012recent}.
 Hence, while both methods show promise, their widespread application has been limited.
-In contrast, leveraging pre-existing natural and mechanical airflows, where the associated energy demands are already accounted for, may enable scalable and cost-effective surface-based methods for atmospheric pollutant removal.
+In contrast, leveraging pre-existing natural and mechanical airflows, where the associated energy demands are already accounted for, may enable scalable and cost-effective surface-based methods for atmospheric pollutant removal. \updateii{ Sorption-based systems require periodic regeneration and captured CO$_2$ requires concentration, compression, transport and sequestration.
+Each step imposes energy and cost constraints that determine whether surface-based approaches can achieve durable CO$_2$ removal. }